Learning Disabilities: What to Look For

 Sometimes the signs are easy to notice like a student who is not making progress in reading or a student who, despite their effort, is unable to master the multiplication table.
 Other times, the signs are not always so clear and creep up as instruction increases in difficulty over many years of schooling.

 Building a solid foundation for your child and ensuring they have mastered critical material from prior years is key for long-term academic success.
 Jump Start helps students who have learning disabilities by assessing their strengths and weaknesses, learning style and getting a holistic view of their needs.
-We provide a distraction-free environment to help students focus on success while providing test taking strategies necessary to combat challenges based on learning disabilities.
+At Jump Start Tutoring we provide a distraction-free environment to help students focus on success while providing test taking strategies necessary to combat challenges based on learning disabilities.

-Jump Start provides free in-home and online consultations to customize your child’s plan ensuring maximum success in the comfort of your own home.
+Jump Start tutors in South Florida provides free in-home and online consultations to customize your child’s plan ensuring maximum success in the comfort of your own home.

 By meeting with students in person or one-on-one online, we increase their responsiveness and maximize their ability to concentrate and learn.